amilbhat/amilbhat/readme.md

 ## Goals

-I'm currently focused on expanding my skills in backend web development, with a particular emphasis on:
+Welcome to my coding journey! 👋 I'm currently on a mission to expand my skills in both backend web development and machine learning.
+Here are the areas I'm diving into:

+## MERN Stack

+In addition to backend development and machine learning, I'm also diving into the MERN stack:

+- **MongoDB**: As part of my backend goals, I'm integrating MongoDB into the MERN stack for a seamless full-stack development experience.
+- **Express.js**: My expertise in Express.js is not only for standalone backend applications but also for building the server side of MERN stack applications.
+- **React.js**: I'm honing my skills in React.js for building interactive and dynamic user interfaces.
-- **Node.js**: Exploring the power of Node.js for server-side development.
+- **Node.js**: Serving as the backbone of the MERN stack, Node.js is central to my full-stack development journey.
-- **Express.js**: Learning how to build robust and scalable web applications with Express.js.
-- **MongoDB**: Delving into the world of NoSQL databases and mastering MongoDB for data storage.

-My goal is to become proficient in backend development and apply these skills to create even more exciting and dynamic web applications.

-Feel free to reach out if you share a similar interest or have any advice or insights to offer.
+## Machine Learning and Deep Learning Goals

+I'm thrilled to announce my new focus on machine learning and deep learning.
+This exciting field opens up endless possibilities, and I'm eager to explore and contribute to advancements in artificial intelligence.

+## Get in Touch

+If you share a similar interest, have advice to offer, or just want to connect, feel free to reach out.
+Let's learn and grow together in the exciting realms of backend development, machine learning, and the MERN stack!

 ## Acknowledgments